lewisdaly/mywell-server/paper/userguide.md

 1. On a new sheet go to cell A2, and press `=`
 2. Enter the function IMPORTDATA(<url>), where <url> is the url for the readings you want to download
 3. The table should load sucessfully.
+If it doesn't load, make sure that your url is formatted correctly.

+You can see an example of this working here: https://docs.google.com/spreadsheets/d/1D-SNQevbVzt5Nks2rLOlehaxQDpeujNdkBzdYTGlMgQ/edit?usp=sharing

+Feel free to copy this spreadsheet, and change the postcodes to the postcodes you require.